parentingteensandtweens.com

 As a parent, it’s never easy to broach these topics, but it’s so so important.

-Here are some suggestions to help get you started.
+Here are some suggestions to help get you started to help manage the anxiety and stress your teen is experiencing.

 While it’s important to talk to your teen as soon as possible about different things going on in their life, it’s also just as important to talk to them at the right time.
 Springing a random conversation on them that they aren’t going to be exactly thrilled to have isn’t going to end well for either of you.